juliankoehn/julian.pro/src/content/blog/separate-business-logic-from-layout.md

 - Loosely coupled code reduces technical debt and maintenance

 With techniques like hooks, HOCs and redux, you can build resilient, scalable React codebases that stand the test of time.

-What strategies have worked for you?
-Share your experiences below!